 - Coconut sugar – add 1/4 cup of coconut sugar, white sugar, or unrefined cane sugar.

 - Chocolate chips – adding 1/4 cup to 1/3 cup of vegan chocolate chips into the cookie dough.
-Make sure you stir in the chocolate chips with a spatula, not the food processor blade to avoid breaking the chips in pieces.
+Make sure you stir in the chocolate chips with a spatula, not the food processor blade, to avoid breaking the chips into pieces.
 You can use sugar-free dark chocolate chips to make healthy banana chocolate chip cookies.

-- Vanilla extract – add 1/2 teaspoons of vanilla extract or vanilla stevia drops.
+- Vanilla extract – add 1/2 teaspoon of vanilla extract or vanilla stevia drops.

 - Add a drizzle of melting chocolate on top – if you baked the cookies and noticed that they are not sweet enough, drizzling melted chocolate on top is my tip to enhance the overall sweetness.
 Choose 70% dark chocolate to keep it healthy and low in sugar.

-First, preheat the oven to 350F (180C).
-Line a large (or 2 small) baking sheets with parchment paper and oil the paper with coconut oil or an oil spray.
+First, preheat the oven to 350°F (180°C).
+Line a large (or 2 small) baking sheet with parchment paper and oil the paper with coconut oil or an oil spray.

-Then, add dollops of cookie dough onto the prepared sheet, leaving 1 thumb space between each cookie.
+Then, add dollops of cookie dough onto the prepared sheet, leaving one thumb of space between each cookie.
 It’s up to you to spread the cookie dough or not.